 FIBSEM, Tescan Lyra3 (FEG, Ga-ion source) with e-beam/ion lithography and gas injection system, FIBSIMS.

 RF Plasma Cleaning system, XEI: Evactron 24/25.

-More SEM integrated setups: 4-point probing station, compression/indentation setups (10 mN, 1mN), nanomanipulations, nanopositioning systems, superparamagnetic bead detection system, AFM in SEM.
+More SEM integrated setups: 4-point probing station with 15 translational axes, compres-sion/indentation setups (10 mN, 1mN), three translational axes nanomanipula-tion/nanopositioning systems, superparamagnetic bead detection system, AFM in SEM, vibra-tional table.